 Darmstadt University of Applied Sciences is developing easy-to-follow guides that can help the population deal with a disaster, bringing together approaches from product design, information design and digital applications.
 Crisis preparedness was not a popular topic in the past – almost as if just thinking about it would become a self-fulfilling prophecy.
 If we can now free ourselves of this stigma, we will be able to deal with crises more confidently in future.
 It is just as possible to learn resilience as it is to find a strong route out of the crisis.
 We are now in the midst of the learning process.

-Lutz Dietzold (*1966) has been managing director of the German Design Council since 2002.
+Lutz Dietzold (*1966) was managing director of the German Design Council from 2002 and was appointed CEO in 2020.
 He studied art history, classical archaeology and German language and literature in Frankfurt.
 After working as a freelancer in the area of design communication for national and international clients, he was appointed as the managing director of the Deutscher Werkbund Hessen (German Association of Craftsmen in the federal state of Hesse) as well as the managing director of Design Zentrum Hessen (Hesse Design Centre), where he was responsible for the strategic reorientation of design promotion.

 In 2011 he was appointed deputy chairman of the Stiftung Deutsches Design Museum (German Design Museum Foundation) and member of the advisory council of the Mia-Seeger-Stiftung (Mia Seeger Foundation).
 Mr. Dietzold publishes articles on a regular basis and gives national and international lectures on a variety of topics relating to design.
 He is also a member of numerous juries as well as of the project advisory board of the German Federal Ecodesign Award of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety.